After reading our posts about green walls, we hope you have a good grasp of the general topic.

 For young folks getting into urban farming, growing on the side of a building is probably the greatest single opportunity they have because it’s overlooked and there is so much potential for using those spaces.

-You probably can’t afford to rent a vacant lot and even if you could there are carcinogens and heavy metals and other problems, but growing hydroponically on the sides of buildings is really an accessible option.
+You probably can’t afford to rent a vacant lot, but growing hydroponically on the sides of buildings is really an accessible option.

 For anyone who thinks they don’t have room to garden, it isn’t true.
 You just have to look for the right kind of space.